The Bell House (New York City): 2010

-In 19–20 January 2010, French electropop singer Charlotte Gainsbourg performed at The Bell House to promote her third album IRM.
+On January 19 and 20, 2010, French electropop singer Charlotte Gainsbourg performed at The Bell House to promote her third album IRM.

-On June 22nd, 2010, the movie Tell Your Friends!
+On June 22, 2010, the movie Tell Your Friends!
 The Concert Film! was recorded at the Bell House.
 It went on to have its world premiere at the 2011 SXSW Film Festival.
 It starred Reggie Watts, Kurt Braunohler, Kristen Schaal, Liam McEneaney, and Kumail Nanjiani.

 2011

-On 20 October 2011, comedy and interview podcast How Was Your Week with Julie Klausner hosted by Julie Klausner recorded its first live show with Ted Leo, Fred Armisen, Paul F. Tompkins and Billy Eichner.
+On October 20, 2011, comedy and interview podcast How Was Your Week with Julie Klausner hosted by Julie Klausner recorded its first live show with Ted Leo, Fred Armisen, Paul F. Tompkins and Billy Eichner.

 2012

-On December 21, 2012, Netflix original comedy special John Hodgman: Ragnarok filmed here.
+On December 21, 2012, the Netflix original comedy special John Hodgman: Ragnarok was filmed here.
+The special was named for the Ragnarök, a series of cataclysmic events foretold in Norse mythology, and the date of filming was chosen for its significance as the end date of the Mayan calendar.

 2013

-On 27 June 2013, alt-country trio Puss n Boots recorded live tracks from the venue for their 2014 debut full-length album No Fools, No Fun.
+On June 27, 2013, alt-country trio Puss n Boots recorded live tracks from the venue for their 2014 debut full-length album No Fools, No Fun.

 2014

-On 30 May 2014, indie rock group Bambi Kino performed a benefit concert.
+On May 30, 2014, indie rock group Bambi Kino performed a benefit concert.

-On 5 June 2014, Americana/folk group Molly and the Zombies performed at The Bell House with Jared Hart of The Scandals and Dave Hause as opening acts.
+On June 5, 2014, Americana/folk group Molly and the Zombies performed at The Bell House with Jared Hart of The Scandals and Dave Hause as opening acts.

 2015

-On 11 September 2015, a preview of humorist John Hodgman's show Vacationland played.
+On September 11, 2015, a preview of humorist John Hodgman's show Vacationland played.

 2016

-On 10 January 2016, comedian Liam McEneaney recorded his second album, Working Class Fancy, for Comedy Dynamics at The Bell House, with support acts Colin Jost, Dave Hill, and Rob Paravonian.
+On January 10, 2016, comedian Liam McEneaney recorded his second album, Working Class Fancy, for Comedy Dynamics at The Bell House, with support acts Colin Jost, Dave Hill, and Rob Paravonian.

-On 17 December 2016, YouTuber, comedian and entertainer Joe Santagato had a charity meet and greet event here.
+On December 17, 2016, YouTuber, comedian and entertainer Joe Santagato had a charity meet and greet event here.

 2017

-On 6 September 2017, the rock supergroup Filthy Friends performed.
+On September 6, 2017, the rock supergroup Filthy Friends performed.